gutiluis/Techdegree-project-4/README.md

-# sqlalchemy script to make a db with an instance of a model class considering a csv file
+# SQLAlchemy script to make a db file in sqlite3 with an instance of a model class considering a csv file
+# the script will run backups of the database in sqlite3 format
-# The second script is to build a rest api in flask
+# The second script is to build an API with Flask framework

 - python -m venv env
 - source env/bin/activate